Firehed/api/README.md

 - Deletion of any public method (except on classes marked as internal)
 - Additional system requirements (PHP version, extensions, etc.)
 - Substantial, non-optional behavior changes
+- Required modifications to documented build steps (e.g. `vendor/bin/api compile:all`)

 Breaking changes DO NOT include:

 - Removal of a dependency (if you are implicitly relying on a dependency of this framework, you should explicitly add it into your own `composer.json`)
 - Removal of a class or method that is clearly marked internal
+- Format or content changes to any files that are intended to be generated during the compilation process, including adding or removing files entirely

 Whenever possible, deprecated functionality will be marked as such by `trigger_error(string, E_USER_DEPRECATED)` (in addition to release notes).
 Note that depending on your PHP settings, this may result in an `ErrorException` being thrown.